-Vila Nova de Gaia is just across the Duoro River from Porto (Oporto).
-This is the real Port Wine town; it's where the lodges of the historic port wine producers are strung out along the "ribeira" or waterfront with their caves, aging tanks and tasting rooms.
-Signs emblazoned with English names dominate the rooftops of lodges on the upper areas of the steep bank, while the home town producers' modest lodges are more often found tucked into the lower slopes.
+Vila Nova de Gaia is just across the Douro River from Porto (Oporto).
+This is the real Port Wine town; it's where the lodges of the historic port wine producers are strung out along the "Ribeira" or water-front with their caves, aging tanks, and tasting rooms.
+Signs emblazoned with English names dominate the rooftops of lodges in the upper areas of the steep bank, while the home town producers' modest lodges are more often found tucked into the lower slopes.

 They're all here because in 1225 King Alfonso gave Vila Nova de Gaia town status, then quickly handed it off to the aristocracy because the bishops of Oporto were charging unreasonable shipping charges on the wines.
 Despite the "new-sounding" name, Gaia sits on a pre-Roman hamlet.
 It has a longer history than you'd think when folks call it a "suburb" of Porto.

 It's a place you should visit, especially if you have a taste for the fortified wine called Port, which undergoes a fascinating voyage itself as it gets transformed from grapes grown on the steep terraces upriver in the warm Alto Douro region until the juice arrives in Vila Nova de Gaia to be transformed into fortified wine and slowly aged in the temperate maritime climate before being tasted and shipped around the world.